bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Processing buffer visible (VIEW PRO)

 Description:
-`ZO2D` performs two-dimensional zooming on a slice of a blocked record.
-If no record is specified RNMR will prompt for it with the current read record pointer (as set and displayed by `PTRA`) as a default.
-The last parameter, slice specifies which 2D slice of a 3D or 4D source record should be used.
-If the source record has only two dimensions, slice must be 1.
-If slice is omitted RNMR will not prompt for it and will use the first slice.
-Note that the current mapping of dimensions to directions (as displayed and set by `DIRB`) will affect the selection of which one-dimensional blocks of the record comprise the 2D slice.
-Slice is interpreted as a linear index over the 3rd/4th dimensions.
+`ZO2D` performs two-dimensional zooming on a slice of a [blocked record](syntax#blocked_records).
+If no [record number](syntax#records) is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.
+If no [slice](syntax#slice) is specified RNMR will not prompt for it and will display the first 2D slice of the record.

-The number of accessible dimensions in the blocked record must be large enough that the first two directions are accessible.
-The number of dimensions is set when the record is allocated and can be view using `SHOW REC rec 1 NDIMX`.

-`ZO2D` will display a single block along one of the first two dimensions at a time.
-Various subcommands allow for manipulation of which block along which dimension is displayed.
-Whenever the visible dimension is switched the block to display will be determined by the position of the cursor.
+`ZO2D` will display a single one-dimensional slice along one of the first two directions at a time.
+Various subcommands allow for manipulation of which slice along which direction is displayed.
+Whenever the visible direction is switched the slice to display will be determined by the position of the cursor.
 The following subcommands are available:

 Command | Description
 ------- | -----------
-D1      | View dimension 1
+D1      | View direction 1
-D2      | View dimension 2
+D2      | View direction 2
 Enter   | Terminate
 F       | Select forward movement
 Q       | Terminate
 R       | Select reverse movement
-S       | Switch dimension
+S       | Switch viewed direction
-V       | Select position in unviewed dimension in its units after prompt Z       | Call `ZO` to manipulate 1D display and cursor 0:3     | Move in unviewed dimension by 10^N blocks
+V       | Select position in unviewed direction in its units after prompt Z       | Call `ZO` to manipulate 1D display and cursor 0:3     | Move in unviewed direction by 10^N slices

 ## ZO2DC
 Zoom on 2D contour display